-Do es the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes a) As discussed in the Biological Resources section, the proposed development will have a less than significant impact with mitigation to habitat of a fish or wildlife species with mitigation measures MM4.1, and MM4.2.
+Does the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have the potential to degrade the environment, substantially reduce the or wildlife species, cause a fish or w to drop below self-sustaining leveliminate a plant or animal commendation number or restrict the range of a ra- plant or animal or eliminate important major periods of California history or e habitat of a fish vildlife population vels, threaten to unity, reduce the re or endangered at examples of the b) Have impacts that are individual cumulatively considerable? considerable" means that the increment project are considerable when view with the effects of past projects, the current projects, and the effects of projects)? ("Cumulatively ental effects of a ed in connection e effects of other c) Have environmental effects wh substantial adverse effects on hum directly or indirectly?

+a) As discussed in the Biological Resources section, the proposed development will have a less than significant impact with mitigation to habitat of a fish or wildlife species with mitigation measures MM4.1, and MM4.2.
 The site is not located in a sensitive or critical habitat area, is void of any water sources and would not conflict with any local policies, ordinances or adopted Habitat Conservation Plans.